 Sure It’s Already Been Written

-People have been writing for about 5500 years.
-That only lets us know that some topics don’t have a shelf-life or go out of style.
+Then I have to remember that people have been writing for about 5500 years.
+Which only lets us know that some topics don’t have a shelf-life or go out of style.
 Although we all use words, yours will have a different tone, style, and viewpoint that sets it apart from everyone else.

 Why Do We Read and Write?

 We read and write about something because there is still an attraction and curiosity about the subject; we always want to learn or teach more.
 What are some reasons we write about any topic?

 - We need to understand the topic for work or a how-to

 - We are emotionally attached to the topic